Westside Mine

-Westside Mine is a former coal mine located at Wakefield, New South Wales, Australia.
+Westside Mine is a former coal mine in Wakefield, New South Wales, Australia.
 The open cut mine was developed to provide coal for the Eraring Power Station.
-The mine started in 1992 and closed in February 2012 due to exhaustion of mineable reserves.
+The mine opened in 1992 and closed in February 2012 due to exhaustion of mineable reserves.

-The mine site is being rehabilitated following most equipment being removed.
+Former owners include FAI Mining, HIH Insurance, Glencore and Enex.

+Rehabilitation of the site was completed in 2022.
 The mine area has been reshaped to remove any high walls and covered with topsoil and seeded with native vegetation.
-During the last nine years of the mine's life, it was operated under contract by Thiess Australian Mining and was the most productive mine in the Hunter Valley region measured by production tonnes per team member.
+During the last nine years of the mine's life, it was operated under contract by Thiess and was the most productive mine in the Hunter Valley measured by production tonnes per team member.
 The rehabilitated mine site has second generation flora and seven threatened species of wildlife have been observed.